harmingcola/contract/_sources/kv_server.txt

-Client facing example : Key Value Server
+Server facing example : Key Value Server
 ========================================

 The Key Value server (kvServer) is a testing project we use to validate the server facing aspects of the Contract project.